r-priyam/clashofclans.js.org/guide/2021-10-25-advanced-usage.md

 ```

 :::info
-`BatchThrottler` allows a group of requests to happen every specified time.
-For example, 20 requests every second.
+`BatchThrottler` allows a group of requests to happen every second.
+For example, 30 requests every second.

-`QueueThrottler` allows requests to happen every x amount of time.
-For example, 1 request every 60 milliseconds.
+`QueueThrottler` allows requests to happen every x milliseconds.
+For example, 1 request every 100 milliseconds.
 :::

 :::tip